LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK02D0-Overview.md

 ### Overview

-This week you will get an overview of web development with ASP.NET Core and publish a web site to the Azure cloud
+This week you will learn how to add empty views (pages) and the controllers to support them to create the skeleton of your web site.
+You will publish your web site to Azure.

 ### Learning Outcomes

 **By the end of this week, students will be able to:**

-1. Describe what a web developer does.
+1. Add controllers to a web site project.
-2. Describe the ASP.NET Core MVC framework.
+2. Add views.
-3. Use Visual Studio to create an ASP.NET Core MVC Web site using the default template.
+3. Add links between views
 4. Set up an account on the Azure cloud.

 ## Due Dates for this Week's Learning Activities